Operation Counter-coup: Operation details

 The Federal Police highlighted that the group began monitoring authorities' activities after a meeting at the residence of former Defense Minister Walter Braga Netto in November 2022.
 Aide-de-camp Mauro Cid allegedly offered R$ 100,000 (approximately US$17,000 as of November 2024) to finance the assassination plot.

 Among the considered plots was the simultaneous assassination of Lula and Alckmin to extinguish the winning ticket of the 2022 election.
 For this, they considered using chemical substances to cause organic collapse, exploiting Lula's vulnerable health.
 The group accepted the possibility of the perpetrators' deaths during the operations, demonstrating a willingness to take extreme measures in favor of the coup.

 On 2 December 2024, Supreme Court justice Alexandre de Moraes authorized the transfer of brigade general Mário Fernandes and lieutenant colonel Rodrigo Bezerra, accused of planning a coup d'etat, to the Planalto Military Command.
 On 4 December, justice Moraes also authorized the transfer of Army lieutenant colonel Hélio Ferreira Lima to Brasília, one of the military personnel arrested in Operation Counter-coup.

 On 14 December, general Walter Braga Netto was arrested by the Federal Police under the accusation of being the head of the coup planning, under the command of Jair Bolsonaro, and responsible for giving support to the plan.

 On 30 December, justice Alexandre de Moraes suspended visits to lieutenant colonel Rodrigo Bezerra.
 His ruling occurred after Bezerra's sister was caught hiding electronic equipment in a panettone box.
-On the evening of 28 December, she tried to visit Bezerra with headphones, an USB cable and a memory card in the Army Police Batallion (BPEB), where Rodrigo Bezerra was arrested.
+On the evening of 28 December, she tried to visit Bezerra with headphones, a USB cable and a memory card in the Army Police Battalion (BPEB), where Rodrigo Bezerra was arrested.